etc1290/Stembase/log.md

 # Stembase
  File tagging system

+	## 2022.12.29		version 0.0.31
+	- Function implementation and merge

+	### Added
+	1. Add fs-path in html for display current selected folder and debug

+	### Changed
+	1. Remove fs-dir in index.html because it's redundant compare to fs-text 1.1 fs-text is under fs-main, it's a more organized and efficient arrangement with focused purpose
+---
+	## 2022.12.28		version 0.0.3
+	- Function implementation

+	### Added
+	1. Add FileSystem function
+		1.1 Parse folder content as button element to frontend 1.2 Auto clear all created information when initialized function -- finished
+	2. Add demarcation in log.md for more cleaner paragraph separation -- finished

+	### Changed
+	1. Rename dir to fs for consistency and readability -- finished
+---
 	## 2022.12.28		version 0.0.21
 	- Patch
 	- Bug Fix

 	### Fixed
 	1. Correct the missing braces deleted by Git Hub
+		-- finished
+---
 	## 2022.12.27		version 0.0.2
 	- Function implementation

 	### Added
 	1. Add new function Dark Mode